zeyuz35/zeyuz35.github.io/vault/SFM.inference.r.md

 Implementation converted to R from Onatski's MATLAB code.

 Note that this is essentially runs sequential tests for the number of factors in a DFM, and therefore only results in an estimate.
 There is no corresponding plot function for this, accordingly.

+## ABC 2010

+The estimator of [@alessi_improved_2010], which is a modification to the [@bai_determining_2002]'s IC for improved penalization.

+However, this method requires the sepcification and tuning of two extra hyperparameters, and how to do this is unclear.

+There is MATLAB code for this, and conversion is put on hold.

 ## Ahn and Horenstein 2013 (AHER, AHGR)